Technical Fuel Assessment

 The Institute of Combustion Technology carries out these assessments primarily for sustainably produced synthetic fuels.
 The departments involved have developed a concept that allows for an individual combination of numerical investigations and test bench experiments for each fuel candidate.
 This combination is selected on the basis of the fuel type and the proposed application to ensure that each assessment is precisely tailored to the fuel being evaluated.

 Conversely, when there is more fuel available, the assessment goes a step further to evaluate the fuel's performance in technical systems.
-This may involve testing the fuel in experiments for fuel preparation, for chemical conversion, in model combustors like HIPOT and HBKS or in real-life applications on planes and ships.
+This may involve testing the fuel in experiments for fuel injection, for chemical conversion, in high pressure test rigs like HIPOT and HBKS or in real-life applications on planes, vehicles and ships.

 In conclusion, the technical fuel assessment is an essential process that enables us to use fuels safely and efficiently.
 As we move towards sustainable fuel sources, our research will continue to evolve and adapt this process.